aljapah/afftok-backend-prod/developer-portal/overview/introduction.md

 # Introduction to AffTok

 AffTok is an enterprise-grade affiliate tracking platform designed for high-performance, real-time tracking of clicks, conversions, and affiliate attribution.
+It operates as a **Two-Sided Marketplace** connecting promoters with advertisers.

 ## What is AffTok?

 AffTok provides a complete tracking infrastructure for:

-- **Advertisers** - Track campaign performance, manage offers, and process conversions
-- **Publishers/Affiliates** - Generate tracking links, monitor clicks, and earn commissions
-- **Networks** - Manage multiple advertisers and publishers with multi-tenant isolation
+- **Promoters (مروّجين)** - Market offers, track performance, earn points, compete in leaderboards
+- **Advertisers (معلنين)** - Create offers, manage campaigns, track promoter performance
+- **Admins** - Full platform management, approval workflows, analytics

+## Business Model

+AffTok is **100% free** for both promoters and advertisers:
+- No subscription fees
+- No transaction fees
+- Platform focuses on **tracking only**
+- Companies pay promoters directly
+- AffTok earns commission from companies

 ## Key Features